Ms. Callahan's Fourth Grade

 growth mindset

 A term coined by Dr. Carol Dweck, growth mindset pertains to the beliefs we have about our own intelligence.
 People who exhibit a growth mindset are constantly trying to learn and grow to better themselves.
-These are individuals who enjoy challenges and believe that their intelligence, talents, and basic abilities can be increased or enhanced through hard work and dedicated effort.
+These are individuals who enjoy challenges and believe that their intelligence, talents, and basic abilities can be enhanced through hard work and dedicated effort.

 On any given day, if you walk into our fourth grade class you can hear students saying the magic word, "yet."
 Rather than "I don't get this", or "I'm not good at science", students transform their attitudes by saying, "I don't get this 'yet'", or "I'm not good at science 'yet'".